I think this is time now for everybody, our country, to come together.

 Do we not get asked that question over and over again constantly?

-With that said, Ann, um does that make sense to be to have him expand just a little bit and show a little bit more of the personality, the person that I'm describing to you, you know, assuming that I'm telling you the truth, which I am.
+Now, with that said, Ann, does that make sense To have him expand just a little bit and show a little bit more of the personality, the person that I'm describing to you, you know, assuming that I'm telling you the truth, which I am.

 You know what?